teusink/Home-Security-by-Pi/4-Maintenance.md

 - Logwatch: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-logwatch-log-analyzer-and-reporter-on-a-vps

 ## Monitoring
 Maintenance starts with monitoring, so install Logwatch to do just that.
+You will get notified daily with what has happened on your Pi.

 - Install Logwatch using: `sudo apt-get install logwatch`.
-- Edit the Config file of Logwatch to enable emailing (rest stays default): `sudo nano /usr/share/logwatch/default.conf/logwatch.conf`
+- Edit the Config file of Logwatch with the lines below to enable emailing (rest stays default): `sudo nano /usr/share/logwatch/default.conf/logwatch.conf`

   ```
   MailTo your_account_name@domain.tld